hodgettsp/ces_data/paper.md

 LINK: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DUS88V
 ```

-Character string argument calls for each CES survey can be accessed through the `get_cescodes` function discussed in the [*Supporting functions*](#Supporting-functions) section.
+Character string argument calls for each CES survey can be accessed through the `get_cescodes()` function discussed in the [*Supporting functions*](#Supporting-functions) section.

-The structure of `get_ces` makes it possible to download and load the same dataset more than once.
-Before downloading the requested survey file, `get_ces` checks if the file already exists in the download directory.
+The structure of `get_ces()` makes it possible to download and load the same dataset more than once.
+Before downloading the requested survey file, `get_ces()` checks if the file already exists in the download directory.
 While the function is designed to remove the downloaded file and associated directory, checking if the file already exists alerts the function if something is wrong.
-By checking if the file exists and not if the data object exists, the `get_ces` function is then able to load the requested dataset more than once, thereby allowing an unmanipulated version of a dataset to be loaded if so required.
+By checking if the file exists and not if the data object exists, the `get_ces()` function is then able to load the requested dataset more than once, thereby allowing an unmanipulated version of a dataset to be loaded if so required.

-CES survey dataset files are either of `.dta` or `.sav` filetype, meaning the datasets are loaded into R as the type `labelled`.
-The `get_ces` function does not convert the values of the loaded tables to a factor type so that personal workflow practices are not interfered with.
-It is suggested that to convert the dataset values to a factor type that the `to_factor` function from the `labelled` package (Lamarange, 2020) be used.
+CES survey dataset files are either of `.dta()` or `.sav()` filetype, meaning the datasets are loaded into R as the type labelled.
+The `get_ces()` function does not convert the values of the loaded tables to a factor type so that personal workflow practices are not interfered with.
+It is suggested that to convert the dataset values to a factor type that the `to_factor()` function from the `labelled` package (Lamarange, 2020) be used.

-#### `to_factor` example
+#### `to_factor()` example
 ```
 # install cesR package from GitHub
 devtools::intall_github("hodgettsp/cesR")